lime-upc/lime/backend/real-time-ES-API/README.md

+#This folder and its content will be removed: this is an experimental script used to prepare the actual REST API for Real time heatmaps (see rest-server folder).

-#Install Elastic Search  API in Node via NPM:
+#Install Elastic Search API and Bodybuilder in Node via NPM:
 npm install --save elasticsearch npm install bodybuilder --save